AGALYARAMESHKUMAR/PROMPT/README.md

    * VAEs
    * Diffusion Models
 4. Introduction to Large Language Models (LLMs)
-5. Architecture of LLMs
-   * Transformers
-   * GPT
-   * BERT
-6. Training Process and Data Requirements
+5. Training Process and Data Requirements
-7. Applications of Generative AI
+6. Applications of Generative AI
-8. Limitations and Ethical Considerations
+7. Limitations and Ethical Considerations
-9. Impact of Scaling in LLMs
+8. Impact of Scaling in LLMs
-10. Future Trends
+9. Future Trends

 ---